Sign in Create account

 Pattern Instructions

-Note: begin each st in the same space as the beginning chain for entirety of pattern
+Note: Beginning chains do not count as a st unless otherwise noted.
+Begin each st in the same space as the beginning chain for the entirety of the pattern.

 Small Size: